Gofrettin/Left-4k-Dead/docs/README.txt

 -NOTICE-
 --------
 Please don't reuse any of this code in other projects.
-Everything here is copyright Markus "Notch" Persson
+Everything here is copyright Markus "Notch" Persson.